Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ### **Context**<br>
 This app employs two contexts:<br>
-A) One to make this object available to every component in the app:<br>
+A) A context to make this object available to every component in the app:<br>
   `{`<br>
     `unit: {email:"example@example.com", name:"someTeamName"}`,<br>
     `setUnit: setUnit`<br>
   `}`,<br>
-where unit is an object held in localStorage and in the backend. unit contains the user's email address and unit name.<br>
+where unit is an object held in localStorage that originally comes from the backend.<br> unit contains the user's email address and unit name.<br>
 setUnit is a state property of component `<AuthProvider/>` that sets unit.<br>

-B) One to get xxx to all of the components that represent the so-called pages of the app.<br>
+B) A context to make available button `src`s and button `onClick` handlers to all of the components that represent the so-called pages of the app.<br>
 <br><br>

 In the case of A):<br>

 1) Component `<AuthProvider/>` creates context object `authContext` and passes in to it as props an object that will look like this: <br>
   `{`<br>
     `unit: {email:"example@example.com", name:"someTeamName"}`,<br>